datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 --- type:NormalExercise xp:100 skills:1 key:4ad4885c8d
 ## Review Modification Method I Cont.
 3

-Now that we have new weighted star reviews for our restaurants, let's see if we can detect the effects of the modifications.
+Now that we have new weighted star reviews for our restaurants, let's see if you can detect the effects of the modifications.

-To do so we will make use of some a general histogram plot and a `qplot` from the `ggplot2` package.
-These graphs will help us visualize the effect of our modification.
+To do so you will make use of some a general histogram plot and a `qplot` from the `ggplot2` package.
+These graphs will help us visualize the effect of your modification.
 Take note of the magnitudes of the changes and if there were any patterns in the distribution of the difference in star ratings.

 *** =instructions
 - Make `ggplot2` available in the environment